Digital-Will-Inc/wortal-sdk-unity/README.md

     () => RewardPlayer());

 // This example shows the game flow depending on the outcome of the ad.
+// Ex: Player dies and can revive by watching an ad, but if they skip the ad they lose the level.
 Wortal.Ads.ShowRewarded("ReviveAndContinue",
     () => PauseGame(),
     () => ResumeAudio(),